tom-newbold/ECM1400-COURSEWORK/README.md

 ##### main

 This module handles: the main flask application; incoming client requests (leading to scheduling/cancelling
-updates) and updates to the interface (by passsing values into the template).
+updates) and updates to the interface (by passing values into the template).

     index():
         Handles incoming client requests, and injects values into the interface